×

 When we asked people living in Vietnam what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Vietnam is generally quite comfortable.
 Vietnam features a vibrant culture, an affordable cost of living, and modern amenities like reliable high-speed internet and quality healthcare.
 Expats and digital nomads in particular are well-supported by a growing tech and entrepreneurial community, making it easy to connect and collaborate with like-minded individuals.
-The country’s dramatic landscapes, street food, and friendly locals make it an attractive destination for long-term expats and digital nomads," said one expat who made the move to Vietnam.
+The country’s dramatic landscapes, street food, and friendly locals make it an attractive destination for long-term expats and digital nomads," explained one expat living in Vietnam.

 View More Answers